neilpipped/TAFE/README.md

 1. Create a web page using HTML and CSS
 1a.
 Make the knowledge answers the content
 1b.
-Within the CSS, use 10 selectors
+Within the CSS, use the following selectors:
+• Simple - h1
+• Relational - Descendant
+• Relational - Child
+• Relational - Adjacent Sibling
+• Relational - General Sibling

 2. Make a copy of the .css doc as a .scss doc
 2a.
 Using the DRY principle, make style sheet clean and small